rdcmcpe/SkyBlockXT/README.md

   This is how the island will  be generated **after** PRE-ALPHA Release!
 ![Concept](http://static.planetminecraft.com/files/resource_media/screenshot/1301/skyblock_4567067.jpg)

+> * One of the best Skyblock Plugin out there - May be the best one working for the public we know

 > XenoNova Dev Team © 2016, TKRT Creations © 2014-2016 - You may **USE** this plugin but not **CLAIM** it as yours!